sujoyrc/hindustani_raga_dataset_processing/README.md

 2b.
 Download all the recordings from << INSERT LINK >> .
 This link has the recordings for all 3 views 3b.
 Save the recordings in 00_data/00_orig_video
 4b.
 Download the output files of VideoPose 3D from << INSERT LINK >> and save them in `01_VideoPose3D_output`.
-Alternatively, create the 3D output for VideoPose3D by following the instructions in [VideoPose3D: Inference in the Wild](https://github.com/facebookresearch/VideoPose3D/blob/main/INFERENCE.md).
+*Alternatively*, create the 3D output for VideoPose3D by following the instructions in [VideoPose3D: Inference in the Wild](https://github.com/facebookresearch/VideoPose3D/blob/main/INFERENCE.md).
 Note that each recording with the detections of 3 views should be made into a separate custom dataset.
 .